yidong72/reasoning-gym/GALLERY.md

 Example tasks:
 ```
 Example 1:
-Question: How many times does the letter "s" appear in the text: "a varied assortment is always in readiness A subscription"?
+Question: How many times does the letter "r" appear in the text: "You decline All is over then murmured the British agent sadly The"?
-Answer: 8
+Answer: 4
-Metadata: {'span_length': 9, 'target_letter': 's', 'span': ['a', 'varied', 'assortment', 'is', 'always', 'in', 'readiness', 'A', 'subscription']}
+Metadata: {'span_length': 12, 'target_letter': 'r', 'span': ['You', 'decline', 'All', 'is', 'over', 'then', 'murmured', 'the', 'British', 'agent', 'sadly', 'The']}

 Example 2:
-Question: How many times does the letter "c" appear in the text: "exclaims every one present Yes answers"?
+Question: How many times does the letter "l" appear in the text: "coffined and laid in a tomb Time went on September 25th 2889"?
 Answer: 1
-Metadata: {'span_length': 6, 'target_letter': 'c', 'span': ['exclaims', 'every', 'one', 'present', 'Yes', 'answers']}
+Metadata: {'span_length': 12, 'target_letter': 'l', 'span': ['coffined', 'and', 'laid', 'in', 'a', 'tomb', 'Time', 'went', 'on', 'September', '25th', '2889']}

 Example 3:
-Question: How many times does the letter "f" appear in the text: "individual Project Gutenberg electronic work is derived from texts"?
+Question: How many times does the letter "i" appear in the text: "to the works took more time than he had anticipated It was"?
-Answer: 1
+Answer: 4
-Metadata: {'span_length': 9, 'target_letter': 'f', 'span': ['individual', 'Project', 'Gutenberg', 'electronic', 'work', 'is', 'derived', 'from', 'texts']}
+Metadata: {'span_length': 12, 'target_letter': 'i', 'span': ['to', 'the', 'works', 'took', 'more', 'time', 'than', 'he', 'had', 'anticipated', 'It', 'was']}

 ```

-### letter_jumble {letter-jumble}
+### letter_jumble
 Generates word letter jumbling tasks

 Default configuration: